 Our au pair programmes in France vary in length depending on the experience you are looking for:

 - 6-12 months – for the full immersion experience!
 By staying for a longer period, you will be able to really hone your French language skills and come to feel like your new town is your home away from home.
 If you are just starting to learn French, this might be the option for you, as you will be able to attend language classes during your stay.

 - You will work maximum 30 hours per week with at least 1-2 days off, one full weekend off per month and one week paid holiday per 6 months.

-- By working with an agency, you will receive local support to assist you during your stay, including advice for settling in to France, a welcome pack, emergency assistance and help to find friends and language classes.
+- By using an agency (we are IAPA and BAPAA members), you will receive local support to assist you during your stay, including advice for settling in to France, a welcome pack, emergency assistance (for ultimate peace of mind) and help to find local friends and French language classes.

 - In addition to the above, most summer placements will require more hours, as they children will not be in school.

 To apply for your French au pair adventure, you should: